Vernon O. Hallan

 Put name in here

-Vernon Orville Hallan was born July 11, 1917 in Nora Township to Oscar and Martine Hallan.
+Vernon Oscar Hallan was born July 11, 1917 in Nora Township to Oscar and Martine Hallan.
 He grew up in the Bagley area and attended a rural elementary school, graduating from Bagley High School in 1937.

 Vernon wrote this account of his military service: